MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d9/d3dxoptimizefaces.md

 ---
 # <a name="d3dxoptimizefaces-function"></a>D3DXOptimizeFaces-Funktion

-Generiert eine optimierte Gesichtszuordnung für eine Dreiecksliste.
+Generiert eine optimierte Gesichtsumwandung für eine Dreiecksliste.

 ## <a name="syntax"></a>Syntax